pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_backup_recover_uninstall.md

 - Restore the `cells` parent folder (under e.g. `/home/pydio/.config/pydio/cells` on Linux or `~/Library/Application\ Support/Pydio/cells` on MacOS)
 - Restore the database from your sql backup file: make sure to create an empty `cells` with correct owner and use the following command:
   `mysql -u pydio -p cells < /home/pydio/backups/cells_sqldump_<relevant_date>.sql`
-- Optionnaly restore the folders of any additional external filesystem datasources
+- Optionally restore the folders of any additional external filesystem datasources

 #### Post restoration and before launching the app

 If you recover on another server or if some of the configuration like database, URLs, IP addresses have changed, you must double check in the `pydio.json` configuration file that can be found at the root of the `cells` folder and adapt the values to the new one, typically:

 - if hostname as changed, change `.defaults.urlInternal` property, you might also want to check `.PeerAdress` property of the various DS
-- if public URL has changed, you have to change all occurences of it (currently 4 in v1.4 and newer)
+- if public URL has changed, you have to change all occurrences of it (currently 4 in v1.4 and newer)
 - if DB configuration has changed: adapt `.databases.dsn` property

 You can then retrieve the relevant Pydio Cells binary and simply relaunch the app.

-You should connect as an `admin` user after first restart and check that all datasources are correctly up and running, and optionnaly also rerun a sync if you where not able to correctly backup and restore the index and parent `.minio.sys` folder.
+You should connect as an `admin` user after first restart and check that all datasources are correctly up and running, and optionally also rerun a sync if you where not able to correctly backup and restore the index and parent `.minio.sys` folder.

 ## Clean uninstallation